MODFLOW-USGS/modflow6/DEVELOPER.md

 Note that `make` is required to test compiling MODFLOW 6 with makefiles.
 If `make` is not discovered on the system path, compile tests will be skipped.

-On Windows, `make` is available by default in Git Bash.
-It is recommended to generate and test makefiles from a Unix-like shell like Git Bash rather than PowerShell or Command Prompt.
+On Windows, it is recommended to generate and test makefiles from a Unix-like shell rather than PowerShell or Command Prompt.
+Make can be installed via Conda or Chocolatey.
+It is also included with mingw.

 ## Git Strategy for Managing Long-Lived Branches